 Let the Disinfectant Work

-For both Lysol and Clorox Disinfecting Wipes, the hard surface must remain wet for at least four minutes—10 minutes is best—for all bacteria to be killed.
+For both Lysol and Clorox Disinfecting Wipes, the hard surface must remain wet for at least four minutes—10 minutes is best—for all microbes to be killed.

 Allow the Surface to Air-Dry